-The principal inscription or lettering on a coin.
+The principal words or lettering on a coin.
+Also called legend.

 A small letter or symbol on a coin used to identify where a coin was made.
 Current U.S. mint marks are P (Philadelphia), D (Denver), S (San Francisco), and W (West Point).
-Learn more on the Mint Marks page.
+Learn more about mint marks.

 The part of a coin’s design that is raised above the surface.

 The flat portion of a coin’s surface not used for design or inscription.